 Phillip joined Seymour Pierce, the corporate & institutional broker and wealth manager, in 2010 and was appointed its Chief Executive Officer in 2011.
 Between 2012 and 2016 he was Chief Executive Officer of Panmure Gordon & Co.
 Prior to joining WHIreland in August 2018, Phillip was Head of Fixed Income (Europe) at Cantor Fitzgerald Europe.

-Stephen joined WHIreland as Head of Wealth Management in 2019.
+Michael joined WH Ireland as Head of Wealth Management in January 2022.

 Fraser has had a 26-year career in the UK equity markets, working in sales and corporate broking.
 His focus has always been on advising and raising funds for UK companies.
 He started his career with Kleinwort Benson in 1994 before joining Evolution Securities in 2002, at its inception, managing the Equity Sales desk.
 In 2008, Fraser joined Collins Stewart to run the small-cap franchise and then joined The Royal Bank of Canada in 2009 as part of the rollout of its European Equities platform.
 Subsequently, Fraser joined Arden Partners in 2017, as Head of Equities and a member of its Senior Management team.